-Playwright Testing: Automation SOP for Faster CI Feedback using AI
+Playwright testing: Automation SOP for faster CI feedback using AI

 Boost your CI pipeline with AI-powered Playwright automation.
 This guide explains how to create a smart Standard Operating Procedure (SOP) for faster, more reliable test feedback.